Winnable Solitaire Instructions

 of cards in rank order but alternating red and black down on the main

 piles (called the tableau).
-You work through the stock pile (upper left)
+You search through the stock pile (upper left)

 the foundation piles.